lord63/tldr.py/README.md

 Don't worry about the `colors` option, it is for the output when you look for a command, you can custom it by yourself.(Note that the color should be in ['black', 'red', 'green', 'yellow', 'blue', 'magenta', 'cyan', 'white'])

+* finally, build the index.
+Tldr.py will find the command via the index.json.
+After a new fresh clone or when you add some new pages, remember to rebuild the index.

+        $ tldr reindex
+        Rebuild the index.

 ### Use tldr